shally3009/Ecommerce-Trend-Industry/README.md

-# Ecommerce Follow Along
+# Ecommerce TrendIndustry

-Welcome to the **Ecommerce Follow Along** repository!
+Welcome to the **Ecommerce TrendIndustry** repository!
 This project is designed to guide you through the development of a fully functional ecommerce platform, providing hands-on experience in building real-world applications using modern web technologies.

 ## Project Description